 The environment that we interact with can be easily contaminated with the COVID-19 virus.
-In general, contact with food or food packaging and equipment is no different from contact with other non-food packaging and the environment (e.g. common touch surfaces such as lift buttons, door knobs, etc).
+Contact with food or food packaging is no different from contact with other non-food packaging and the environment (e.g. common touch surfaces such as lift buttons, door knobs, etc).
+An infected person can contaminate the food or food packaging but the risk of infections of COVID-19 due to contact with contaminated surfaces of food and food packaging is very low and can be further reduced through good public and personal hygiene practices.
 As such, SFA continues to emphasise the importance of good public and personal hygiene practices to uphold a high level of public health standards in Singapore.
 These include:

 - Seeking medical attention promptly and staying home if unwell;